-The following unaudited pro forma condensed statements of operations have been derived from our audited and unaudited historical financial statements included elsewhere in this prospectus, adjusted to give pro forma effect to the transactions.
+The following unaudited pro forma condensed financial information has been derived from our audited and unaudited historical financial statements included elsewhere in this prospectus, adjusted to give pro forma effect to the transactions and the additional issuance.
+For presentation purposes, we have assumed the application of \$20.0 million to repurchase our common stock for cash and the balance is held as cash pending its application.
+See "Use of Proceeds"

-The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2001 and unaudited pro forma condensed consolidated statement of operations for the nine months ended September 29, 2002 give pro forma effect to the transactions as if they had occurred on January 1, 2001.
+The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2001 and unaudited pro forma condensed consolidated statement of operations for the nine months ended September 29, 2002 give pro forma effect to the transactions and the additional issuance as if they had occurred on January 1, 2001.

-The unaudited pro forma condensed statements of operations referred to above are presented for informational purposes only and do not purport to represent what our results of operations or financial position would actually have been had the transactions occurred at such time or to project our results of operations for any future period or date.
+The unaudited pro forma condensed statements of operations referred to above are presented for informational purposes only and do not purport to represent what our results of operations or financial position would actually have been had the transactions and the additional issuance occurred at such time or to project our results of operations for any future period or date.